 - UCC-128 label support: Most WMS systems can handle retailer UCC-128 labeling for all major retailers including Walmart, Target, and Costco.

-Lean on Kanban’s WMS for inventory and much more
+Lean on Kanban’s WMS for 3PL inventory management and much more

 3PLs enable retailers and manufacturers to compete more effectively using an agile, asset-light logistics model.
-Companies leverage the 3PL’s physical infrastructure (warehouse network) and the systems infrastructure (full-featured WMS and TMS systems) to support growth without investing to purchase and support this infrastructure.
-In this way, logistics costs parallel the company’s revenue stream.
-To learn how you can put Kanban’s infrastructure to work for your operation, contact us today.
+Companies are able to leverage a 3PL’s physical infrastructure (warehouse network) and the systems infrastructure (full-featured WMS and TMS systems) to support growth without investing to purchase and support this infrastructure.
+In this way, logistics costs can parallel your revenue stream.
+To learn how you can put Kanban’s 3PL inventory and logistics capabilities to work for your operation, contact us today.